 Policies & Procedures

-Safeguarding Policy (including contact details for the club welfare officers).
+Safeguarding Policy.
 The club has adopted the Safeguarding and protecting children policy of its National Governing Body, namely British Triathlon (BTF).
 For more information see the Safeguarding section of the BTF website.

 Diversity and Inclusion Policy.
 The club respects the rights, dignity and worth of every person and will treat everyone equally within the context of their sport, regardless of age, disability, gender reassignment, marriage or civil partnership, pregnancy & maternity, race, religion or belief, sex or sexual orientation.
 To this end the club has developed the following Diversity & Inclusion Policy .